stepanenko/stepanenko/quotes.md

 > Programmers must avoid leaving false clues that obscure the meaning of code. --ROBERT C. MARTIN

 > Terrible code is not a good excuse to be mean, because terrible code is not well-correlated with having been written by terrible people. --GEEPAW HILL

+> Theory and practice sometimes clash.
+And when that happens, theory loses.
+Every single time. --LINUS TORVALDS

+> The most important property of a program is whether it accomplishes the intention of its user. --C. A. R. HOARE